iurijw/Python-Deck-Giver/README.md

 # Information
 This is my "first" program, and really basic.
-Sorry for any inconsistence, i pretend to be better!
+Sorry for any inconsistence, i intend to be better!